Imperial, royal and noble ranks: English titles

 During the Middle Ages, in England, as in most of Europe, the feudal system was the dominant social and economic system.
-Under the feudal system, the monarch would grant land to the monarch’s loyal subjects in exchange for the subject’s loyalty and military service when called by the monarch.
-Besides grants of land, these subjects were usually given titles that implied nobility and rank, such as duke, earl, baron, etc., which were passed down through the holder’s male line.
+Under the feudal system, the monarch would grant land to the monarch's loyal subjects in exchange for the subject's loyalty and military service when called by the monarch.
+Besides grants of land, these subjects were usually given titles that implied nobility and rank, such as duke, earl, baron, etc., which were passed down through the holder's male line.
 Barons were the lowest rank of nobility and were granted small parcels of land.
 Earls were the next highest rank with larger land holdings.
 Dukes were the highest rank and held the largest holdings, known as duchies.
 The monarch was the ultimate authority and was able to grant and revoke titles.

-In the 14th century, an English peerage began to emerge as a separate entity from the feudal system.
+An English peerage began to emerge as a separate entity from the feudal system in the 14th century.
 The peers held titles granted by the monarch, but did not necessarily hold any land or have any feudal obligations.
 The peerage was divided into five ranks; from highest to lowest: duke, marquess, earl, viscount, and baron.

 The peerage system became more formalized over time.
 By the 18th century, peerages were no longer granted as a reward for military service, but instead were granted as a way to recognize social status and political influence.

 Today, there are two types of peerages in England: hereditary and life peerages.
 Hereditary peerages are those that are passed down through the male line of the family.
-Life peerages, on the other hand, are granted to an individual for their lifetime only and do not pass down to their heirs.

-Before 1958, life peerages were relatively rare, and were held to entitle the bearer to sit in the House of Lords.
+In contrast, life peerages are granted to an individual for their lifetime only, without any succession to heirs.
+Life peerages were relatively rare before 1958, and were held to entitle the bearer to sit in the House of Lords.
 Since the Life Peerages Act 1958, nearly all new peerages are life baronies.

-In addition to peerages, there are also a number of other titles in England, such as "knight" and "dame."
-These titles are granted by the monarch and are not hereditary.
+In addition to peerages, there are also a number of other titles in England, such as "knight" and "dame", granted by the monarch without hereditary succession.